3. Binary packages¶

 The package installation scripts should avoid producing output which is

 unnecessary for the user to see and should rely on

-dpkg to stave
+dpkg to stave off

 boredom on the part of a user installing many packages.
 This means,

-amongst other things, not passing the --verbose option to
+amongst other things, not passing the

 Errors which occur during the execution of an installation script must be checked and the installation must not continue after an error.

 Note that in general Scripts applies to package maintainer scripts, too.

 You should not use